Valencia Koomson

-Valencia Joyner Koomson is an associate professor in the Department of Electrical and Computer Engineering at the Tufts University School of Engineering.
-Koomson is also the principal investigator for the Advanced Integrated Circuits and Systems Lab at Tufts University.
+Valencia Joyner Koomson is an American electrical engineer.
+She is an associate professor in the Department of Electrical and Computer Engineering with secondary appointments in the Department of Computer Science and the Jonathan M. Tisch College of Civic Life at Tufts University.
+She is the principal investigator for the Advanced Integrated Circuits and Systems Lab at Tufts University.

-Background
+Early life and education

-Koomson was born in Washington, DC, and graduated from Benjamin Banneker Academic High School.
+Koomson was born in Washington, DC and graduated from Benjamin Banneker Academic High School.
 Her parents, Otis and Vernese Joyner, moved to Washington DC during the Great Migration after living for years as sharecroppers in Wilson County, North Carolina.
-Her oldest known relative is Hagar Atkinson, an enslaved African woman whose name is recorded in the will of a plantation owner in Johnston County, North Carolina.
+Her family history can be traced back to the Antebellum South era.
+Her oldest known relative is Hagar Atkinson, an enslaved African woman whose name is recorded in the will of a plantation owner in Johnston County, North Carolina established in 1746.

-Career
+Research and career

-Koomson attended the Massachusetts Institute of Technology, graduating with a BS in Electrical Engineering and Computer Science in 1998 and a Masters of Engineering in 1999.
-Koomson went on to receive her PhD in Electrical Engineering from the University of Cambridge in 2003.
+Koomson attended the Massachusetts Institute of Technology, graduating with a BS in electrical engineering and computer science in 1998 and a Master of Engineering in 1999. she earned her Master of Philosophy from the University of Cambridge in 2000, followed by her PhD in electrical engineering from the same institution in 2003.

 Koomson was an adjunct professor at Howard University from 2004 to 2005, and during that period was a Senior Research Engineer at the University of Southern California's Information Sciences Institute (USC/ISI).
-She was a Visiting Professor at Rensselaer Polytechnic Institute and Boston University in 2008 and 2013, respectively.
-Koomson joined Tufts University in 2005 as an assistant professor, and became an associate professor in 2011.
+She was a visiting professor at Rensselaer Polytechnic Institute and Boston University in 2008 and 2013, respectively.
+Koomson joined Tufts University in 2005 as an assistant professor and became an associate professor in 2011.
 In 2020, Koomson was named an MLK Visiting Professor at MIT for the academic year 2020/2021.